C+ is the ultimate treatment for treating anti-ageing and hyper-pigmentation.

 We have sourced ingredients with the most advanced regenerative properties within this formula that enhance Vitamin C’s delivery and stability, creating a powerful skin treatment that has a dual role on your skin, keeping it taut, clear, and youthful.

-Your skin naturally contains antioxidants that defend against free radicals from the environment; these are unstable molecules that break down your skin’s cells that can lead to premature ageing.
-When environmental stressors outweigh your natural antioxidants, your skin can no longer protect itself.
+Your skin naturally contains antioxidants that defend against free radicals from the environment; these are unstable molecules that break down your skin’s cells, leading to premature ageing.
+When environmental stressors outweigh natural antioxidants, your skin can no longer protect itself.

 Ethyl Ascorbic Acid is an incredibly stable form of Vitamin C that is more readily taken up by your skin cells than any other form, with 85% conversion to pure Ascorbic Acid in the dermis.